blumenstiel/mess-benchmark/index.md

 ---
 layout: page
-title: "Multi-Domain Evaluation of Semantic Segmentation (MESS)"
+title: "MESS – Multi-Domain Evaluation of Semantic Segmentation"
 ---

 The MESS benchmark enables a holistic evaluation of semantic segmentation models on a variety of domains and datasets.
-The collection is based on a developed taxonomy and 120 classified datasets.
+The collection is based on a developed taxonomy which describes the semantic segmentation task space along six dimensions.
+We classified 120 datasets according to the taxonomy, visualized in the following figure.
-The 22 selected MESS datasets are highlighted bold in the following figure.
+The 22 selected MESS datasets, highlighted with bold lines, cover all identified characteristics and are various domains, including earth monitoring, medicine, engineering, and biology.
-You find details of the datasets, including links and licences, in this [overview](https://github.com/blumenstiel/MESS/blob/main/mess/DATASETS.md#dataset-overview).
+You find details of the datasets, including links and licences, in this [overview](https://github.com/blumenstiel/MESS/blob/main/mess/DATASETS.md#dataset-overview) and our paper.

 <center>
 <img src="assets/images/classifications_lines.svg">
 </center>

+### Why MESS?

+Zero-shot semantic segmentation models are regularly trained on COCO Stuff, a dataset including common scenes and classes.
+The standard evaluation of these models include ADE20K, Pascal Context, and Pascal VOC.
+The evaluation datasets are from the same domain as the training data and therefore only test an in-domain transfer setting.
+With MESS, we provide a benchmark that enables a holistic evaluation of the generalization capabilities in a variety of other domains.
+The MESS evaluation is currently focused on zero-shot transfer models – with potential extensions to few-shot or many-shot settings.

 ---